Agrarian Rural Urban Synthesis – AgRUS

 Platform 2: Affirm the Way

 All of existence, including life itself, is an expression of consciousness, wherein biological evolution is a vehicle for the evolution of (awareness as) consciousness itself.
-Accordingly and inevitably a stage of evolution must eventually be reached when corporeal awareness grasps the essence of that process and begins to explore it consciously.
+Accordingly and inevitably a stage of evolution must eventually be reached when our ordinary awareness grasps the essence of that process and begins to explore it consciously.

 Platform 3: Assert the Commons